group35-emailsecurity/gateway-setup/README.md

 - Create user: `sudo adduser user && sudo adduser user sudo`
 - Login as user.
 - Clone this repository somewhere inside the 'home' directory.
-- Edit the transport-maps file to include the IP address of the destination server (replace \<DESTINATION SERVER IP ADDRESS> with the IP address of the destination server.
+- Edit the transport-maps file to include the IP address of the internal and external servers (replace \<INTERNAL SERVER IP ADDRESS> with the IP address of the internal server.
 Retain the square brackets.
-Do the same for the IP address of the origin server.)
+Do the same for the IP address of the external server.)
 - Enter the 'postfix' directory: `cd postfix`
 - Make the setup.sh script executable: `chmod +x setup.sh`
 - Run the setup.sh script with elevated privileges: `sudo ./setup.sh`